MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/hardware/power/power-performance-tuning.md

 These power plans exist in Windows for alternating current (AC) and direct current (DC) powered systems, but we will assume that servers are always using an AC power source.

-For more info on power plans and power policy configurations, see [Power Policy Configuration and Deployment in Windows](/previous-versions/windows/hardware/design/dn642106(v=vs.85)).
+For more info on power plans and power policy configurations, see [Powercfg command-line options](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/powercfg-command-line-options).

 > [!Note]
 > Some server manufactures have their own power management options available through the BIOS settings.
 If the operating system does not have control over the power management, changing the power plans in Windows will not affect system power and performance.